FAA-VAIL-Project/sds/docs/best_practises_python.md

 # sds - Python Standards

-Here we define the standards and best practices we follow when developing Python projects.
+Here you will find all the standards and best practices to be followed when developing software with the Python programming language for the FAA-VAIL project.

 ## 1. Repository Layout - Top-Level Directories